Search Engine Optimisation, it’s often been the realm of part dark magicians, part tech types.

 With SEO fast becoming the cornerstone of modern marketing, you’re likely to stumble across new words, confusing acronyms and a ridiculous amount of technical SEO terms.

-That’s why we’ve created a comprehensive SEO glossary of the most commonly used terms from an insider’s perspective, so you can dispel the myths on what they mean and how they’re used.
+That’s why we’ve created a comprehensive SEO glossary of the most commonly used terms in our seo services, so you can dispel the myths on what they mean and how they’re used.

 404 Error #

 Indicates the web page cannot be found.
 This often occurs when the page address moves, it is vitally important to SEO that in such scenarios the page is restored or redirected to the new page source.

 301 Redirect #

 Signals to Google that a permanent redirect is in place.
 As opposed to a temporary 302 redirect.
 301 redirects pass 90-99% of the link equity of the original page and it’s always advisable to put one in place when a page original source is moving location or domain.